rufuspollock-okfn/data-quality-uk-25k-spend/README.md

 ### Collecting quality results

-[SPD Admin](https://github.com/okfn/spd-admin) collects statistical data on **publishers** and their **sources**, assessing the quality of each published data source, and the overall quality of output per publisher.
+[SPD Admin](https://github.com/okfn/spd-admin) collects statistical data on **publishers** and their **datafiles**, assessing the quality of each published data file, and the overall quality of output per publisher.

 #### Configuring SPD Admin